lorisvila/LDv2/README.md

 <!-- LICENSE -->
 ## License

-This app is the property of the french SNCF company, the source code is open but the usage by other companies is strictly forbidden.
+This app is the property of the french SNCF company, the usage by other companies is strictly forbidden.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>